chaincodelabs/bitcoinperf/README.md

 - Functional test framework duration (test/functional/test_runner.py)
 - Microbenchmarks (bench-bitcoin)
 - IBD up to some height from a local peer or from the P2P network
+- IBD of an interesting range of the chain (based on preexisting datadir)
 - Reindex up to some height

 The Python script (`bitcoinperf`) may be used as a standalone script